dreamcat4/docker-images/irc/README.md

   * the is easiest way to manage your irc settings files
   * can diff, merge, version control, and overlay your per-user IRC settings ontop of the pre-configured defaults
 * Bitlbee comes 'fully' loaded with support for all of the major chat protocols - no hassles, just go!
-* Not resource hungry, can easily run on local modest hardware, or limited VPS plan / remote servers
+* Not resource hungry, can easily run on local modest hardware, or limited remote VPS plan.
+With ease.

 **Cons:**